Looking for a professional editor at low prices?

 What can I say?
 I was a unique child whose interests included reading the dictionary.

-At any rate, I know firsthand how bloody expensive a good editor can be.
+At any rate, I know firsthand how expensive a good editor can be.
 When I was trying to edit my book, I was given numbers anywhere from $450 to $1500.
-That was typically for proofreading.
+(That was typically for proofreading.)
 Most charge by the word, and some charge more for whether or not you expect them to comment on the book itself or catch plot holes or simple mistakes.

 “In this paragraph, she’s sitting down, even though in the previous one, she was standing by the window smoking a cigarette, and you never said that she moved.
 That’ll be $800, please.”

-Please e-mail me for rates, and include the number of words in your book and its genre.
+Please e-mail me for rates!
+Include number of words in your book, age range, and genre.

 All prices, regardless of length, will include checking your work for proper spacing, font size, style, and continuity.
 I will typically return work in five weeks or less, unless there are extraneous circumstances or your novel is extraordinarily long.